davew-msft/blockchain-hackathon/wiki/use-cases.md

 ## Business Use Cases - Food for Thought

+* GiveTrack
+  * holds charities accountable for how they use their donations by tracking the flow of funds.
 * Diamond chains
   * Reduce ins fraud
   * Needs to be distributed for political reasons